TWaalen/isrsrv-script/README.md

 sudo ./isrsrv-script.bash -install

 The script will create a new non-sudo enabled user from wich the game server will run.
-If you want to have multiple game servers on the same machin just run the script multiple times but with a diffrent username inputted to the script.
+If you want to have multiple game servers on the same machine just run the script multiple times but with a diffrent username inputted to the script.

 Set "AutoSaveDelay" and "BackupSaveDelay" in server.json to 0 to disable the integrated saves and backups.
 The script will take care of saving and backups.
 This is required if using the script so the game won't save mid script-backup or sync from RamDisk to hdd/ssd.